Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 net group "Domain Admins" $User /ADD /DOMAIN
 ```

-The few lines of PowerShell script allows to create an AD user with a pre-defined password and add them to the “Domain Admins” group.
+The few lines of PowerShell script allow to create an AD user with a pre-defined password and add them to the “Domain Admins” group.
 The script can be executed remotely from the command console and shows the following result:

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse5.png)